Entropy spectrum of charged BTZ black holes in massive gravity's rainbow: Introduction

 General relativity (GR) is a successful theory of gravity with certain shortcomings.
 For example: accelerated expansion of the universe, massive gravitons and the\ ultraviolet (UV) behavior could not be explained with GR.
 To address these issues and other ones, GR should be modified.
 There are some modified theories such as; Horava-Lifshitz gravity \cite {Horava1,Horava2}, gravity's rainbow \cite {Rainbow1,Rainbow2,Rainbow3,Rainbow4} and also massive gravity \cite {Mass1,Mass2,Mass3,Mass4,Mass7,Mass8,Mass9}.

 In order to understand the UV behavior of GR, various attempts have been made to obtain different models of UV completion of GR such that\textbf{\ } they should reduce to GR in the infrared (IR) limit.
 The first attempt in this field is related to Horava-Lifshitz gravity \cite{Horava1,Horava2}, in which space and time are made to have different Lifshitz scaling.
 Although this theory reduces to GR in the IR limit, its behavior is different from that of GR in the UV regime.
 It is notable that, Horava-Lifshitz gravity is based on a deformation of the usual energy-momentum dispersion relation in the UV limit, in which it reduces to the usual energy-momentum dispersion relation in the IR limit.
 Another approach for extracting the UV completion of GR is called gravity's rainbow \cite{Rainbow1}.
-The theory is based on the deformation of the usual energy-momentum dispersion relation in the UV limit, and similar to Horava-Lifshitz gravity, gravity's rainbow reduces to GR in the IR limit.
-In this theory, the geometry of spacetime is modified to be energy dependent and this energy dependency of the metric is incorporated through the introduction of rainbow functions.
+The theory is based on the deformation of the usual energy-momentum dispersion relation in the UV limit, and similar to Horava-Lifshitz gravity, gravity's rainbow reduces to GR in the IR limit.\ It was shown that the quantum corrections in a gravitational system could be observed in dependency of its space-time on the energy of particles probing it which is gravity's rainbow point of view \cite{Smolin,Garattini}.
+Also, by considering a suitable choice of the rainbow functions, the Horava-Lifshitz gravity can be related to gravity's rainbow \cite{GarattiniS}.
+This is because both of these theories are based on modifying the usual energy-momentum dispersion relation in the UV limit.
+It is worthwhile that such a modification of the usual energy-momentum has also been obtained in discrete spacetime \cite{Hooft}, the spin-network in loop quantum gravity (LQG) \cite{Gambini}, spacetime foam \cite {Amelino-Camelia}, ghost condensation \cite{Faizal}, and non-commutative geometry \cite{Carroll}.
+The non-commutative geometry occurs due to background fluxes in string theory \cite{Seiberg,Cheung}, and it is used to derive one of the most important rainbow functions in gravity's rainbow \cite {Amelinof(e),Jacob}.

+\textbf{\ }In other words, the geometry of spacetime is modified to be energy dependent and this energy dependency of the metric is incorporated through the introduction of rainbow functions.
 The standard energy-momentum relation in gravity's rainbow is given as

 in which $E$ and $E_{P}$ are the energy of test particle and the Planck energy, respectively.
 For the sake of simplicity, we will use $\varepsilon =E/E_{P}$.
 Also, $f(\varepsilon )$ and $g(\varepsilon )$ are energy functions which are restricted as $\lim\limits_{\varepsilon \rightarrow 0}f(\varepsilon )=1$ and $\lim\limits_{\varepsilon \rightarrow 0}g(\varepsilon )=1$, in the IR limit and could be used to build an energy dependent metric with the following recipe